-Leachates, which are a toxic mixture of chemical compounds, are formed in landfills of household and industrial waste, particularly in areas of high precipitation.
+Leachates, which are a toxic mixture of chemical compounds and rainwater, are formed in landfills of household and industrial waste, particularly in areas of high precipitation.
 These leachates can, despite the presence of landfill linings, directly affect groundwater quality and, consequently, have negative long-term impacts on the health of human populations as well as a detrimental effect on aquatic ecosystems 1-5

 .
-Studies have shown that certain substances in leachates such as surfactants affected the polymere bonds within linings of HDPE membranes, making them permeable with time1
+Studies have shown that certain substances in leachates such as surfactants affect the polymere bonds within HDPE membranes, making them brittle and permeable over time1

 .
 Moreover, organochlorines that are common in leachates, diffuse through HDPE membranes of varying thickness6,7

 .
-These substances bioaccumulate in cell tissues causing serious long-term health effects.
+These substances bioaccumulate in cell tissues and can cause serious long-term health effects.

 Uncontaminated river systems are characterized by hundreds of different species 8